hsinghal-wisc/TensorFlow-Google/README.md

 All the decision taken in Sync mode applies here.
 In addition we did:
 All the session were executed in vm-1 task-0

-(iii)The above implementations can be optimised and generalised further (for eg. batch processing)
+(iii)The above implementations can be optimised and generalise further (for eg. batch processing)